CauseIam1/MyXRPL/README.md

 Things are still be tested.
 Progress can be tracked by visiting myxrpl.x
-This site is being created for personal, family and friend use with no affiliation.
+This site is being created for personal use with no affiliation.
 Special thanks to the XRPL.org, Xaman and most importantly, The Pirate.

 causeiam.x